Daftlive/news/README.md

 ## Design Patterns

- - **Patron Compound:** This pattern is illustrated in the country and category selection options for example.
+ - **Compound Pattern:** This pattern is illustrated in the country and category selection options for example.
  - **High Order Component Pattern:** It is used in several components of the application, with maximum scalability and code maintenance in mind.
  - **Observer Pattern:** The base of the app's working.
 From fetching data from the api/store, to searching and options.
 Maximum versatility and reactivity, without technical debt.